turingschool/mod-0-curriculum/session3/index.md

 ### Method and Attribute Interaction

-Like we talked about during session 2, a <span class="vocab">method</span> of a class define **behavior/actions**.
+Like we talked about during session 2, a <span class="vocab">method</span> of a class defines **behavior/actions**.
 Methods are generally verbs (action words or very short action phrases).
 Methods generally answer the questions "What things can instances of this specific class do?" or "What can be done to instances of this specific class?"

 Most of the time, a method will either **use** or **change** an attribute of an object.
 For example, look at the attributes of the class `Bank Account` below: